TimHanewich/Agentic-AI/examples/multi-step.md

 }
 ```

-You'll see above we appended two messages to the `messages` array: the tool call by the model to save the article and the confirmation that the article save was successful.
+You'll see above we appended two messages to the `messages` array: the tool call by the agent to save the article and the confirmation that the article save was successful.

 We send this to the agent via a POST request!

-## Step 7: The Model Confirms It was Successful
+## Step 7: The Agent Confirms It was Successful
-Remember, in the original system prompt, the model was instructed to do the following:
+Remember, in the original system prompt, the agent was instructed to do the following:

 ```
 After this is all completed, tell me it is completed in a kind and sincere tone.